padieul/sem_math_repo/readme.md

     - comparer.py - the Comparer class includes the arbitration mechanism which helps to assign a semantic type to a formula
     - /tests - includes unit tests for the FormulaType class methods
     - /grammar - contains .lark files with formula parser grammar rules
+* classification - contains different classification variations that are used to train formula embeddings